-NTIC anticipates that it may take several quarters to transition many of the previous customers of Tianjin Zerust to NTIC China and no assurance can be provided that NTIC China will be able to achieve the net sales and income levels previously achieved by Tianjin Zerust.
+NTIC anticipates that it will take time to transition Tianjin Zerust customers to NTIC China and no assurance can be provided that NTIC China will be able to achieve the net sales and income levels previously achieved by Tianjin Zerust.
 For fiscal 2014, Tianjin Zerust had net sales of \$15.9 million and net income of \$1.3 million.
-The operating income of the joint venture before paying royalties in an aggregate amount of \$4.2 million to all shareholders was over \$5.5 million; NTIC's indirect ownership of Tianjin Zerust is 30%.
+The operating income of the joint venture before paying royalties in an aggregate amount of \$4.2 million to all shareholders was over \$5.5 million.

-During fiscal 2015, NTIC incurred approximately \$1,640,000 in start-up expenses related either directly or indirectly to the establishment of NTIC China, the termination of the joint venture agreements with Tianjin Zerust and its pending litigation against Mr. Tao Meng and his spouse, and the anticipated liquidation of Tianjin Zerust and against Cortec Corporation.
-These expenses are recorded as selling, general and administrative expenses and expenses incurred in support of joint ventures on the consolidated statements of operations.
+During fiscal 2016, NTIC realized approximately \$3,410,000 in expenses related either directly or indirectly to the establishment and initial business operations of NTIC China, the termination of the joint venture agreements with Tianjin Zerust, NTIC's ongoing litigation against Mr. Tao Meng and his spouse, NTIC's ongoing litigation against Cortec Corporation, the creation of a reserve against the accounts receivable balance from Tianjin Zerust, the write-off of certain inventory and the asset impairment of NTIC's joint venture interest in Tianjin Zerust.
+These expenses are recorded as selling, general and administrative expenses, expenses incurred in support of joint ventures, and/or impairment on investment at carrying value on NTIC's consolidated statements of operations.